Consensys/quorum/docs/Privacy/Tessera/Configuration/Keys.md

+!!! warning "Change from Tessera v0.10.2+"
+    The `keys.keyData.passwords` field is no longer supported as of Tessera v0.10.2.

+    Instead, use `keys.keyData.passwordFile` or utilise the [CLI password prompt](#providing-key-passwords-at-runtime) when starting the node.

 Tessera uses cryptographic keys to provide transaction privacy.

 You can use existing private/public key pairs as well as use Tessera to generate new key pairs for you.
 See [Generating & securing keys](../../Tessera%20Services/Keys/Keys) for more info.